Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 ## Decommissioning a cluster

-- Get the environment variables from the **pac-content-provisioner** LastPass note in the **Shared-PAC Credentials & Services Login Details** folder.
+- Get the environment variables from the **pac-aurora-provisioner** LastPass note in the **Shared-PAC Credentials & Services Login Details** folder.
 - Run the following docker command

 ```